Testing trajectory-based determinism via time probability distributions: Case studies

-In Fig.~\ref{f3}, the flight-time probability distribution is depicted using the ML method (black dashed curve) and our formalism equipped with Bohmian trajectories (red solid curve).
-These results are also compared with a direct counting of the number of Bohmian trajectories (blue dots), according to the following procedure.
-We constructed an ensemble of $10^4$ initial positions, respecting the probability density of initial positions, $|\psi(q_0,0)|^2$.
-Then, we evolved each component of the ensemble using the Bohmian trajectory \eqref{traj_bohmiana_queda_livre}.
-Each time a trajectory intersected $q=0$, we recorded its flight-time, and, at the end, we built the dotted distribution shown in Fig.~\ref{f3}.
-In panel (a), the agreement (disagreement) between our formalism (ML approach) and the direct counting is notable.
-This shows that the TET formalism is somewhat superior to the ML approach in describing systems exhibiting recurrences.
-The peaks of ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$ are located precisely over the most probable classical times, that is, the instants for which the center of the Gaussian distribution reaches $q=0$.
-The distribution ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{ML}\mkern+1mu}(t|0)$, on the other hand, fails to predict the second peak, the one for the recurrence time.
-As we approach a more classical regime (large mass), the velocity fields~\eqref{fpvf} at $t_{1,2}$ become more symmetric, in the sense that $|v(q=0,t_1)| = |v(q=0,t_2)|$.
-In this regime, as discussed at the end of subsection~\ref{sub:TwFoVA}, the ML approach becomes as effective as ours [see panel (b)].
+Fig.~\ref{f3} depicts the arrival-time probability distribution using the Leavens method (cyan solid curve) and our formalism equipped with Bohmian trajectories (black dashed curve).
+These results are also compared with the counting method explained at the beginning of this section (gray circles), where we consider an ensemble of $N_t=5\times10^4$ Bohmian trajectories.
+Figure~\ref{f_traj_dist} illustrates such a simulation process.
+We cut out the graphs of Fig.~\ref{f2}(a) and~\ref{f2}(b) at $q = 0$, showing the result in Fig.~\ref{f_traj_dist}(a) and~\ref{f_traj_dist}(c), respectively.
+The counts of trajectories reaching $q=0$ as a function of the arrival time give rise to the probability density functions of panels (b) and (d).
+Notice that the greater the density of trajectories, the higher the peaks of ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$.
+Returning to Fig.~\ref{f3}, in both panels, the agreement between our formula~\eqref{mean_2} and the counting method implies that our analytical expressions work correctly.
+Yet, the disagreement observed in panel (a) between ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$ and ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{L}}\,\,(t|0)$ is also expected, as the latter is not appropriated to describe systems exhibiting recurrences, while the former contemplates them.
+In this sense, we could say that ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$ is more likely to be observed.
+We also notice that the peaks of ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{BM}\mkern+1mu}(t|0)$ are located precisely over the most probable classical times ($t_1$ and $t_2$), that is, the instants for which the center of the Gaussian distribution reaches $q=0$.
+The distribution ${\wp_{t|q}}^{\scriptscriptstyle \mkern-25mu\tx{L}\mkern+1mu}\,\,(t|0)$, on the other hand, disagrees about the position of the second peak, the one associated to the recurrence time.
+Finally, as we approach a more classical regime (large mass), the velocity fields~\eqref{fpvf} at $t_{1,2}$ become more symmetric in the sense that $|v(q=0,t_1)| = |v(q=0,t_2)|$.
+In this regime, as discussed at the end of subsection~\ref{sub:TwFoVA}, the Leavens approach becomes as effective as ours [see panel (b)].